 This is the time to knock off any soil from the rootball which you don’t want to transfer into the new pot; especially that which is old, infested or has been overwatered.

-Water the soil mix thoroughly after repotting.
+Water the soil mix thoroughly after repotting plants.
 Again the exception would be succulents & cacti which I keep dry & let settle in for 2-7 days (depending on the type of succulent) before watering.

 Just be sure not to sink the rootball of any plant (except 1 like a Cosmos which doesn’t mind be planted deep) too far beneath the surface of the soil.
 This is 1 way the roots breathe.